Reborn in the USA: Inside a citizenship ceremony

 Some of these ceremonies are held at photogenic, symbolically American places like Ellis Island.

-But far more often, the ceremonies take place in bland federal buildings in rooms filled with large American flags, like the one at the Peter Rodino Federal Building in Newark, NJ.
+But far more often, the ceremonies take place in bland federal buildings in rooms filled with large American flags, like the one at the Peter Rodino Federal Building in Newark, New Jersey.

 That 45-minute ceremony was a long time coming for Thomas Heinrich.
-He moved to the US from West Germany about 30 years ago, and has since married and had three kids here.
-The civics test was easy for him; he's a professor of American History at Baruch College.
+He moved to the US from the former West Germany about 30 years ago, and has since married and had three kids here.
+The civics test was easy for him; he's a professor of American history at Baruch College.

 Failure "would have been a huge embarrassment," he said, laughing.

-Unlike Heinrich, Ahmed El-Mallah made up his mind to become a US citizen "the first second" he arrived from Alexandria, Egypt five years ago.
+Unlike Heinrich, Ahmed El-Mallah made up his mind to become a US citizen "the first second" he arrived from Alexandria, Egypt, five years ago.

 He's studying nuclear engineering, a field he said he wouldn't be able to pursue in Egypt.
 The best jobs in the field, such as in nuclear labs or in the Navy, require US citizenship, and he hopes to enter the workforce once he finishes his master's degree.